-1. perform their duties with determination, commitment and responsibility to the best of their ability for the benefits of the HARN and to uphold the 5 international standard principle of corporate governance (REACT) with understanding to conduct business, and confidence, thus resulting in a corporate culture, as well as to executing their duties under applicable laws, regulations, and requirements strictly.
+1. The Board of Directors, Executives and all employees must perform their duties with determination, commitment and responsibility to the best of their ability for the benefits of the HARN and to uphold the 5 international standard principle of corporate governance (REACT) with understanding to conduct business, and confidence, thus resulting in a corporate culture, as well as to executing their duties under applicable laws, regulations, and requirements strictly.